-Keyless locks are the new trend everywhere from homes and apartment complexes to rental units and even cars.
-But are they the right choice for your home?
+Keyless locks are the new trend for homes, apartment complexes, rental units, and even cars.
+But are they the right choice to secure your front door?

 Pro: No need to replace keys

 When you have multiple people who need to access a door, it’s much more convenient to give out a door code for the front door keypad than to issue multiple keys.
 While a standard lock may require replacing lost keys or even the lock itself when keys are lost, you simply have to change the code or disable the fob when you want to restrict access to a keyless entry lock.
-No calling the locksmith and no making new copies of keys required.
-This is certainly convenient in single-family homes, but it poses a bigger security benefit in multi-unit residences like apartments and condos, where tracking the access of multiple residents is required.
+This is certainly convenient in single-family homes, but it offers an even bigger security benefit in multi-unit residences like apartments and condos, where tracking the access of multiple residents is required.

 Pro: Convenient security for families

 Children, in particular, tend to lose hard keys, so having them memorize a code can save you a lot of time and headache in having to replace keys.
 As long as children know that they are never to give out the access code, this method is a lot more secure than a standard lock and key where you have to replace the lock when keys go missing.
 Many keypad entry locks have personalized and simple access codes that even your kids can remember.